dbca-wa/docker-scripts-dev/kubectl/docs/VSCodeUserGuide.md

 ![image](https://github.com/user-attachments/assets/6a057aef-018c-448e-a44b-097d34cc8b7c)

-6. If your vscode looks like this then you are now in your development environment
+6. If your vscode looks like this then you are now in your development environment.

 ![image](https://github.com/user-attachments/assets/acb2089b-ed27-40fd-ae90-5061b8ef7435)